 The bedrooms are both a good size, and are air-conditioned at no extra charge.
-One has a double bed, the other two twin beds, and both have large fitted wardrobes with lots of hanging space.
+One has a double bed, the other has two twin beds, and both have large fitted wardrobes with lots of hanging space.
 The twin can be easily made up as a double if you wish.
 Both bedrooms have stunning views.
 The double room looks out on to the pool and the coastline; the twin has a beautiful mountain view, and also opens on to the pool terrace, but to the side.
 Whoever is in the twin room will be first to spot the vultures as they soar out of the ravine in the morning!

 Your bathroom is roomy, modern and functional.
 (Toilet paper can be flushed!)
 There is a huge walk-in shower.
 The water is a pumped supply, so there is never any problem with pressure.
 And we have a huge water storage tank so we are not bothered by interruptions to the mains supply to the village.
 Separate towels for the bathroom and the pool are provided, but you will need to bring your own if you plan to go to the beach.
 There is parking for your hire car right outside the front door.
 A car is strongly recommended as our unrivalled views come from our elevated position.
 The villa is accessed up a steep concrete track, which will test the fittest walkers in the summer sun.....

-If you want your own villa with private pool at B&B prices, Villa Marina is a real find for a party of two to four.
+If you want the use of a beautiful villa with private pool at B&B prices, Villa Marina is a real find for a party of two to four.

 Continental breakfast is included, but that's the only resemblance to a traditional B&B!!

 |Check out time:||11:00|

 |Nearest travel links||Nearest airport: Heraklion 45 km|